 Had he not doubled the first jump in his triple flip-double toe combination, he — not Chan — would have been standing atop the podium.

-Chan can't say the same thing.
+Chan might say the same.

 With the Sochi Olympics a year away and these world championships in his own country, Chan wanted this title badly.
 Maybe too badly.